bro256/Free-Awesome-Java-Learning-Resources/README.md

 ## Disclaimer

 This repository contains a curated list of free Java learning resources.
 These resources are publicly available on the internet, and I have provided links for your convenience.
-However, I want to emphasize the following:

-- I am not the author or creator of these resources.
-- I do not own or control the content of these external websites.
-- I cannot guarantee the accuracy, completeness, or availability of these resources.
-- Please review the terms and conditions, copyright, and licensing agreements of each resource before using them.
-- Any issues or concerns related to the content of these resources should be directed to the respective content creators or owners.

-By using the links provided in this repository, you agree to the terms and conditions set by the external websites.
-I am not responsible for any legal issues, content changes, or disputes related to the linked resources.

-Please use these resources responsibly and in accordance with the terms specified by the original creators or owners.

-**Note:** Always respect copyright and licensing laws when accessing and using online content.
-If you have questions or concerns about the legality of specific resources, seek legal advice or guidance from the respective content providers.